cambridge-cares/TheWorldAvatar/Agents/TrafficIncidentAgent/README.md

 # Traffic Incident Agent

-This agent downloads real-time traffic-incident data from [http://datamall2.mytransport.sg/ltaodataservice/TrafficIncidents](http://datamall2.mytransport.sg/ltaodataservice/TrafficIncidents), processes data to wanted format, and stores them in Postgre database in the stack.
+This agent downloads real-time traffic-incident data from [LTA Datamall](https://datamall.lta.gov.sg/content/datamall/en.html), processes data to wanted format, and stores them in Postgres database in the stack.

 ## Building and running